-- a) Up to 16 Governors appointed by the Cams Hill Academy Trust - b) Two Staff Governors appointed from candidates by election, if necessary - c) One Local Authority Governor if the LA wishes to make an appointment - d) A minimum of one Parent Governors appointed by election, if necessary, from the parents of children currently attending the school - e) the Headteacher - f) Up to two Governors co-opted, for example, to bring specific skills to the Board.
-This could result from a need identified by a skills audit or following a recommendation from an existing governor
+- a) Up to 16 Trustees appointed by the Cams Hill Academy Trust - b) Two Staff Trustees appointed from candidates by election, if necessary - c) One Local Authority Trustee if the LA wishes to make an appointment - d) A minimum of one Parent Trustee appointed by election, if necessary, from the parents of children currently attending the school - e) the Headteacher - f) Up to two Trustees co-opted, for example, to bring specific skills to the Board.
+This could result from a need identified by a skills audit or following a recommendation from an existing Trustee.